CDJ64/startup/README.md

 5. Add `require('<package name here>')` to your JavaScript code
 6. Run your code with `node main.js`

+Middleware:
+- `use` is universal compared to `get`, `post`, etc.
+- All matched middlewares execute in order of order in code

 ## MongoDB
 Environmental variables:
 - Helpful for not including credentials in your code (publicly visible on github)